bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

 	.. method:: insert([$items = array()])

-		:param array $items: the items to insert into the cart
+		:param	array	$items: Items to insert into the cart
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Insert items into the cart and save it to the session table.
 Returns TRUE on success and FALSE on failure.